 - Social Entrepreneurship and Economic Development

-The five-week program will consist of a balanced series of seminar discussions, readings, group presentations, and lectures.
-These programs are planned to take place in-person between the mid-September through late-November 2023 timeframe.
+The five-week programs will consist of seminar discussions, readings, group presentations, and lectures.
+These programs are planned to take place in-person in mid-April 2024.
 Should health, safety, and travel conditions pose significant challenges, the program will pivot to a modified virtual format.
 The coursework and classroom activities will be complemented by:

 - Educational travel